-The first question that comes up for every hiker is where to go and what hiking trail to choose.
+The first question that comes up for every hiker is where to go and which hiking trail to choose.
 Is it a well-known marked trail or off the beaten path?
 Regardless of what is decided, proper trail selection and route planning are essential components to a successful hike.

 To ensure a better hike keep this in mind:

-- When choosing a hiking trail, hikers should always use themselves as a frame of reference, i.e. their level of fitness and their experience and knowledge of hiking.
+When choosing a hiking trail, hikers should always use themselves as a frame of reference, i.e. their level of fitness and their experience and knowledge of hiking.

-- Don’t set out to do too much, plan reasonable distances each day.
+Don’t set out to do too much, plan reasonable distances each day.
 For most hikers around 3,5 km. pr. hour is enough.

-- Keep in mind that even though a trail may have markers, visibility can be so poor that it is not possible to see from one mark to another.
+Keep in mind that even though a trail may have markers, visibility can be so poor that it is not possible to see from one mark to another.

-- Compasses and GPS devices should be brought, alongside the knowledge of how to use them.
+Compasses and GPS devices should be brought, alongside the knowledge of how to use them.

-- A travel plan is an important aid for every hiker.
-With a route plan you can plot day trips, distance to hike each day, write down accommodation details, a contingency plan if that might be needed, and other things that are important in making a good hike even better.
+A travel plan is an important aid for every hiker.
+With a route plan you can plot day trips, distance to hike each day, write down accommodation details, a contingency plan if that might be needed and other things that are important in making a good hike even better.

 The route plan should be left with a trustworthy person.
 He or she will then have exact information about the trip, in the event that a situation may arise in which it is needed.

-Hikers should consider
+Hikers should remember

-- To keep an eye on their hiking companions; you never know when exhaustion or something else will kick in.
+To keep an eye on their hiking companions; you never know when exhaustion or something else will kick in.

-- If induced repetitive strain injuries begin to crop up, stop immediately and mend them as well as possible.
+If induced repetitive strain injuries begin to crop up, stop immediately and mend them as well as possible.
 Don’t delay as that only makes matters worse.

-- Be prepared for sudden weather changes and check the daily weather forecast with the ranger or warden before you start your hike each day.
+Be prepared for sudden weather changes and check the daily weather forecast with the ranger or warden before you start your hike each day.

-- Stick to the travel plan that was arranged before you left.
+Stick to the travel plan that was arranged before you left.
 If you change your travel plan, let the person who only has a copy of the original know about the alterations or write the changes down in guest books at lodges.

-- Make a point to always write your name and the date in guest books for security reasons.
+Make a point to always write your name and the date in guest books for security reasons.